Best exercise bikes for using at home

 Reasons to avoid

-The Peloton Bike+ is the latest release from the brand’s bike collection, and it’s a real beauty.
-This exercise bike scored five stars in our tests and provided a smooth and comfortable ride – but it’s expensive.
-For what you pay, you’ll benefit from a large, 24-inch display screen (bigger than its predecessor, the Peloton original bike).
-This screen can be swiveled around so that you can do workouts off the bike with a range of instructors - something we appreciated for mixing up our workouts.
+The Peloton Bike+ is a fantastic release from the brand’s bike collection, and it’s a real beauty.
+This exercise bike scored five stars in our tests and provided a smooth and comfortable ride—but it’s expensive.
+For what you pay, you’ll benefit from a large, 24-inch display screen (bigger than its predecessor, the original Peloton Bike).
+The screen can be swiveled around so that you can do workouts off the bike with a range of instructors—something we appreciated for mixing up our workouts.

 During our tests, we found the sound quality from the Bike+’s screen was great and plenty loud enough, but there is the option to plug in headphones if you prefer.
-To access a huge range of classes and live workouts, however, you will need to factor in an additional app membership which costs around $17/£12.99.
+To access a huge range of classes and live workouts, however, you will need to factor in an additional monthly membership fee.

 Specifications